RichardNgocNguyen/Solitaire/README.md

 # Solitaire

 ## Description
 A program with create, shuffle, and display deck test functions.
-Fibonacci Solitaire is a game where the goal is to create piles that add up to any fibonacci number and there is no remaining cards left in the deck.
+Fibonacci Solitaire is a game where the goal is to create piles that add up to any fibonacci number and have no remaining cards left in the deck.

 ```
         Fibonacci Solitaire!